Crocheting a Circle Within a Square: A Fun and Creative Technique

 Ch 4 join in ring with a sl st.

-Round 1:: ch 3, 11 dc in ring, join with a sl st in first dc (12 dc if you will count the initial ch 3 as a dc stitch).
-Turn piece – now your are working on the back side.
+Round 1: ch 3, 11 dc in ring, join with a sl st in first dc (12 dc if you will count the initial ch 3 as a dc stitch).
+Turn the piece – now you are working on the back side.

-Round 2:: ch 3, dc in same space, 2 dc in each of next 11 stitches, join with a sl st in first dc (24 dc).
+Round 2: ch 3, dc in same space, 2 dc in each of the next 11 stitches, join with a sl st in first dc (24 dc).

-Round 3:: ch 3, [dc in next st, (dc, ch 1, dc) in next st] - repeat 10 more times, dc in next st, dc in last stitch (from which comes the initial ch 3), ch 1, join with a sl st in first dc.
+Round 3: ch 3, [dc in next st, (dc, ch 1, dc) in next st] - repeat 10 more times, dc in next st, dc in last stitch (from which comes the initial ch 3), ch 1, join with a sl st in first dc.
 That's it!
 Cut the yarn!
 The circle is ready!
-Don't forget to turn your piece, because the right side is the first round facing to you.
+Don't forget to turn your piece because the right side is the first round facing you.

-Round 4:: Let's turn our circle into a square!
-In this round we are working in ch 1 spaces only, so you have to join a new color in any chain 1 space.
-There are a few ways how to join a yarn.
-I prefer here the standing sc: make a slip knot and just work a sc in the desired space while holding the slip knot on your hook with your finger.
+Round 4: Let's turn our circle into a square!
+In this round, we are working in ch 1 spaces only, so you have to join a new color in any chain 1 space.
+There are a few ways to join yarn.
+I prefer the standing sc: make a slip knot and just work a sc in the desired space while holding the slip knot on your hook with your finger.
 Come about?
 Then make ch 2.
 So this sc and the ch 2 are made the initial dc stitch.
-Work 2 dc in same space, ch 1, **3 dc in next space, ch 1, (3 treble, ch 2, 3 tr) corner made in next space, ch1, 3 dc in next space, ch 1 - repeat from ** 2 more times, then 3 dc in next space, ch1, corner in next space, ch1 and join with a sl st in first dc (not in the initial stitch).
+Work 2 dc in the same space, ch 1, 3 dc in next space, ch 1, (3 treble, ch 2, 3 tr) corner made in the next space, ch 1, 3 dc in next space, ch 1 - repeat from this step 2 more times, then 3 dc in next space, ch 1, corner in next space, ch 1 and join with a sl st in the first dc (not in the initial stitch).
 Cut the yarn!

 Ready!
 You got a lovely square with a cute small inner circle.
-Could you see the first round is the right side, the next two rounds - wrong side, and the last square-round is again the right side.
+Can you see the first round is the right side, the next two rounds are the wrong side, and the last square-round is again the right side?